nightroman/Mdbc/README.md

 Mdbc is the PowerShell module based on the official [MongoDB C# driver](https://github.com/mongodb/mongo-csharp-driver).
 Mdbc makes MongoDB data and operations PowerShell friendly.

-- The PSGallery package is built for PowerShell Core and v5.1+ (.NET 4.7.1+).
+- The PSGallery package is built for PowerShell Core and v5.1 .NET 4.7.1.
-- The NuGet package is built for PowerShell v3, v4, v5 (any).
+- The NuGet package is built for PowerShell v3-v5.1, .NET 4.5.2.

 ## Quick Start